The UCLA-NUS EMBA Experience

 There’s so much in the curriculum about customer-centricity and partnering with clients, so we expect the same given the price of tuition.
 We work our tails off to balance school and work.
 Challenge us intellectually, but rude e-mails, telling us we need permission to turn off my camera off Zoom to go to the bathroom, or some particularly egregious examples below don’t reflect well:

-- Had a professor say our degree was useless and the same professor said it was women’s own fault for not negotiating despite the fact women, unlike men, are often punished for negotiating instead of being rewarded.
+- Had a professor say our degree was useless.
+The same professor said it was women’s own fault for not negotiating despite the fact women, unlike men, are often punished for negotiating instead of being rewarded.

 - UCLA appeared to handpick only a few people in our program and scheduled a session for their academic senate review of the program at an inconvenient time for APAC.
 To their credit, they rectified this, but only after they were called out.
 They did listen to our feedback during their Academic Senate review and seemed to take it very seriously.